15 Expats Talk about Health Insurance and Healthcare in Uzbekistan

 We asked people if they have access to good medical care in Uzbekistan.
 They wrote:

 "Uzbekistan has a public healthcare system that provides basic medical services to its citizens.
 The country has a network of hospitals, clinics, and health centers that offer a range of services, including primary care, preventive care, and specialized care.
 The government also provides free vaccinations and health screenings for children and pregnant women.
 In addition, there are private healthcare providers that offer more specialized services, such as cosmetic surgery and fertility treatments.
-The quality of healthcare services in Uzbekistan is generally good, although there are some disparities in access to care between rural and urban areas," said one expat in Uzbekistan.
+The quality of healthcare services in Uzbekistan is generally good, although there are some disparities in access to care between rural and urban areas," remarked one expat in Uzbekistan.

 About the Author